 Our environmentally friendly efforts and initiatives are led by our students, in the form of a Green Team comprised of representatives from second through fifth grade.
-The Green Team members participate in biweekly meetings and facilitate projects focused on recycling, composting, gardening, water conservation, and other important eco-friendly practices, with the goal of raising environmental awareness across the student body.
+The Green Team members participate in biweekly meetings and facilitate projects focused on recycling, composting, gardening, water conservation, and other essential eco-friendly practices, to raise environmental awareness across the student body.

 You can find out more about the King County Green Schools Program here.